From Chet Holmgren to Domantas Sabonis, reviewing the 2023-24 season for 11 former Gonzaga players in the NBA

 2023-24 reg. season stats: 80 games (22 starts), 13.4 ppg, 2.8 rpg, 2.0 apg

-In review: In his third NBA season since being drafted No. 15 overall, Kispert averaged career-high scoring and assist numbers while appearing in all but two games for a Wizards team that went just 15-67, narrowly avoiding the worst record in the NBA.
-Kispert's 3-point percentage dipped from 42% in 2022-23 to 38% last season, but that was largely the byproduct of more volume for someone who attempted a career-high 6.0 3's per game.
+In review: In his third NBA season since being drafted No. 15 overall, Kispert averaged career-high scoring and assist numbers while appearing in all but two games for the Wizards, who went just 15-67, narrowly avoiding the worst record in the NBA.
+Kispert's 3-point percentage dipped from 42% in 2022-23 to 38% last season, but that was largely the byproduct of more volume for someone who attempted a career-high 6.0 3s per game.
 It's still unclear how Kispert's role will evolve in his fourth NBA season, but there should be lots of change him around him this offseason.
-Washington recently promoted interim coach Brian Keefe to a full-time position and the Wizards have two first-round picks in the 2024 NBA Draft, including the second overall pick.
+Washington recently promoted interim coach Brian Keefe to a full-time position and the Wizards have two first-round picks in the 2024 NBA draft, including the second overall pick.

 2023-24 reg. season stats: 75 games (75 starts), 12.6 ppg, 3.1 rpg, 2.7 apg, 1.4 spg

-In review: Coming off two turbulent, injury-ridden seasons to start his NBA career, Suggs was rewarded in year three, posting career-high scoring and efficiency numbers while becoming a key cog for a young Orlando team that returned to the postseason for the first time since 2019-20.
-Suggs started in all 82 regular-season and postseason games he appeared in, earning NBA All-Defensive Second Team honors.
-At 22 years old, the former GU guard was the youngest player to average at least 1.4 steals per game last season and he raised both his field goal and 3-point field goal percentages, shooting 47.1% and 39.7% in year three after making 41.9% and 32.7% the year prior.
+In review: Coming off two turbulent, injury-ridden seasons to start his NBA career, Suggs was rewarded in his third year, posting career-high scoring and efficiency numbers while becoming a key cog for a young Orlando team that returned to the postseason for the first time since 2019-20.
+Suggs started in all 82 regular-season and postseason games in which he appeared, earning NBA All-Defensive second-team honors.
+At 22 years old, the former GU guard was the youngest player to average at least 1.4 steals per game last season and he raised both his field-goal and 3-point field-goal percentages, shooting 47.1% and 39.7% iafter making 41.9% and 32.7% the year prior.
 Suggs and Orlando took Cleveland to seven games before bowing out in the first round of the playoffs, but the former lottery pick put up solid numbers, averaging 14.7 ppg, 5.1 rpg and 3.3 apg in the postseason.

 Rui Hachimura, F, Los Angeles Lakers